-Some of the less humanoid myths can be even more frightening though.
+Some of the less humanoid myths can be even more frightening.
 Would you like a few beasts to pursue on your expeditions?
-To follow are 3 of what are some of the most fascinating mysterious creatures you just might encounter on your travels!
+We're releasing a few of the most fascinating mysterious creatures you just might encounter on your travels!

 The legendary Loch Ness monster, or Nessie, is arguably the most widely known mysterious creature.
 Sightings have been repeatedly made for hundreds, if not thousands, of years in the deep cold waters of Loch Ness, Scotland.
-Accounts of its appearance are spookily similar: a massive aquatic creature with a long neck, a humped back, and a horsey head.
+Accounts of its appearance are spookily similar, of a massive aquatic creature with a long neck, a humped back, and a horsey head.

 The most high-tech equipment has not been able to clearly spot Nessie (most of the evidence is made up of blurry photos), and yet, many people still believe in its existence.
 Some scientists have even gone so far as to suggest it might be a species of dinosaur that has survived for millions of years.